MohammadKani/awesome-chatgpt-prompts/README.md

 > request is "I have a dataset without labels.
 Which machine learning algorithm
 > should I use?"

-## Act as a Biblical Translator
+## به عنوان یک Biblical Translator

 Contributed by: [@2xer](https://github.com/2xer)

-> I want you to act as an biblical translator.
+> I want you to به عنوان یک biblical translator.
 I will speak to you in english
 > and you will translate it and answer in the corrected and improved version of
 > my text, in a biblical dialect.
 I want you to replace my simplified A0-level
 > words and sentences with more beautiful and elegant, biblical words and